LukeyBSystems/deepstatsdocs/docs/statConfiguration.md

 - in an ARPG, you may have a modifier where you do more damage to the target enemy if they are currently burning
 - in an RTS, you may have a modifier where your units take less damage if they are inside a shield bubble

+{: .note }
+The names for these elements can be whatever you want, except they must be compatible as a C# enum.
+This means elements must start with a letter or underscore.
+DeepStats will also remove any whitespace and convert it to CamelCase.

 Once you have finished creating these, hit the 'Generate C# scripts' button.
 A build will be triggered, and your enums should now be available for use in the editor and in code.
 Feel free to modify this whenever you like, enums in DeepStats use Editor friendly property drawers so you can re-order and re-name them with the following caveat:

 {: .warning }